keshav-space/spacetime/docs/source/index.rst

 ++++++++++++++++++++++++++++++++++

-VulnerableCodeDataSource currently make use of local VulnerableCode instance, but soon will be migrated to global VulnerableCode instance.
+VulnerableCodeDataSource currently make use of local VulnerableCode instance, but soon will be migrated to global instance.

 Related PR: `nexB/vulnerablecode#832 <https://github.com/nexB/vulnerablecode/pull/832>`_